The Far Ultraviolet Background: The Atmosphere of Earth

-Normally, electrons are effective in collisional interaction with neutral particles.
-However, given the small energy difference between 2s and 2p levels, the slower moving protons are more effective than electrons in effecting these (primarily) angular-momentum changing 2s$\rightarrow$2p transitions (\citealt{P52}; see \S\ref{sec:AtomicPhysics}).
-A reasonable night-time temperature for the thermosphere is 1,000\,K (\S\ref{sec:Exosphere_Appendix}).
+Given the milli-eV energy difference, a collision can easily shift an H atom from the 2s to one of the two 2p states after which the atom will, in short order ($A^{-1}_{21}\approx 2\,{\rm ns}$), emit a Ly$\alpha$ photon and thereby suppress two-photon emission.
+For neutral particle colliders we adopt a ``hard sphere" model and set the cross-section to $\sigma=10^{-16}\,{\rm cm^2}$.
+We find that the time scale for collisions is longer than $A_{2\gamma}^{-1}$ throughout the thermosphere (see right panel of Figure~\ref{fig:Thermosphere_Profile}).
+It turns out that the slower moving protons are more effective than electrons in effecting these (primarily) angular-momentum changing 2s$\rightarrow$2p transitions (\citealt{P52}; see \S\ref{sec:2s_2p_collisional_mixing}).
+A reasonable night-time temperature for the thermosphere is $\approx 1,000$\,K (\S\ref{sec:Exosphere_Appendix}).
 Let $q_{e+p}$ be the sum of the collisional coefficients for electrons and protons.\footnote{Ions such as O$^+$ are even more effective because of their slower velocities.
-However, by 1,000\,km heigh the dominant species is H and not O; see Figure~\ref{fig:Thermosphere_Profile}.} Matching the inverse mean time between collisions $n_eq_{e+p}$ to $A_{2\gamma}$ yields the critical density $n_{\rm crit}=A_{2\gamma}/q_{e+p} \approx 10^4\,{\rm cm^{-3}}$.
-The production of two-photons becomes inefficient by $(1+n_e/n_{\rm crit})$.
-From Figure~\ref{fig:Electron_Profile} we see that the proton density is below this critical density for heights above 1,000\,km.
+However, by 1,000\,km heigh the dominant species is H and not O; see Figure~\ref{fig:Thermosphere_Profile}.} Matching the inverse mean time between collisions $n_pq_{e,p}$ to $A_{2\gamma}$ yields the critical density $n_{\rm crit}=A_{2\gamma}/q_{e,p} \approx 10^4\,{\rm cm^{-3}}$ where $n_p$ is the mean proton density.
+The production of two-photons becomes inefficient by $(1+n_p/n_{\rm crit})$.
+From Figure~\ref{fig:Electron_Profile} we conclude that two-photon emission is suppressed below 1,200\,km.
+However, note that this collisional mixing does not affect the production of H$\alpha$ photons.

-We now summarize the situation.
-The main considerations for determining the brightness of the thermosphere are as follows: (1) Ground-based observatories find $4\,R$ of H$\alpha$ emission for observations taken towards the zenith at midnight.
-(2) In LEO the night-time zenith surface brightness values are as follows: $L_\alpha \approx$ 2\,k$R$ (HST) and Ly$\beta$+OI $\approx 6$--9\,$R$ (STP\,78-1, Minisat-01).
-(3) Above 700\,km, the contribution to O~I $1025\,$\AA\ decreases due to the reduction of the OI column density.
-(4) Finally, two-photon decay is suppressed up to an altitude of 1,000\,km due to collisions between H atoms with protons.

-We compute an upper limit to the two-photon brightness for LEO missions.
-We do so by (1) attributing {\it all} of the observed Ly$\beta$+OI brightness in Table~\ref{tab:STP_78} to Ly$\beta$ and (2) further assuming that there is no collisional suppression of two-photon production above the height of STP\,78-1 or Minisat-01.
-In this case, the two-photon decay will be $\eta_{H\alpha}L_\beta$ which translates to an upper limit of 90\,CU in the FUV band.